 Since launching in 2014, CrowdStreet has published more than 367 deals on the Marketplace, raising over $919 million in capital.
 Individual investors have received over $94 million in distributions.

-To date, 19 of these deals have fully realized, and only one of which has resulted in a loss of investor capital.
-These 19 deals have averaged a 29% IRR, with a 1.6 equity multiple over an average two-year holding period, and many of them exited early (in 1.8 years instead of the targeted four, for instance).
+As of 2023, over 30 of these deals have fully realized.
+Only one of which has resulted in a loss of investor capital.
+These 30+ deals have averaged a 25%+ IRR, with a 1.6 equity multiple over an average two-year holding period, and many of them exited early (in 1.8 years instead of the targeted four, for instance).

 Accordingly, the performance information to date may not be an accurate indicator of overall Marketplace performance.
 Past performance is not indicative of future results.

-I’ve been investing in real estate since 2003 and enjoy the asset class because it is tangible, provides utility, produces rent, and is more stable than paper assets.
+I've been investing in real estate since 2003.
+Given my experience and results, I believe real estate is a wonderful asset class to build wealth.
+Real estate is tangible, provides utility, produces rent, and is more stable than paper assets.
 Currently, roughly 35% of my net worth is comprised of real estate.
+The rest comprise of stocks, bonds, and private equity.

-I believe investors, thanks to real estate marketplaces like CrowdStreet, will be able to take advantage of real estate opportunities much more easily around the country.
+Thanks to real estate marketplaces like CrowdStreet, investors will be able to take advantage of real estate opportunities more easily around the country.

-You can sign up for CrowdStreet here and explore their platform for free.
+In conclusion, you can sign up for CrowdStreet here and explore their platform for free.
 The key is to accumulating great wealth is to recognize multi-decade trends and take advantage.
+I hope you enjoyed this thorough CrowdStreet review.